OpenMICG/mcg/README.md

 ## Downstream Task Finetuning

-Once you have completed the model pre-training, you can use the downstream datasets to fine-tune your weights .
+Once you have completed the model pre-training, you can use the downstream datasets to fine-tune your weights.